-Egg yolks are full of amazing nutrients like choline, good cholesterol, iron and vitamin D. Not to mention that pasture-fed hens have eggs that are full of omega-3 fatty acids.
-Both the cholesterol and the omega-3 are essential for baby's mental development.
-When paired with vitamin A, E, potassium, beta carotene and fiber full sweet potatoes, this puree falls into Superpower Puree status.
+Egg yolks – full of amazing nutrients like choline, good cholesterol, iron and vitamin D. Not to mention that pasture-fed hens have eggs that are full of omega-3 fatty acids.
+Both the cholesterol and the omega-3 are essential for baby’s mental development.

 To make this recipe, I used the Babymoov Nutribaby, because it not only steams and purees produce, but it also cooks eggs for you at the same time.
 It’s cool like that.

 It also does about a million other cool things – heats bottles, defrosts purees, heats purees and sterilizes all your bottles and even pump parts.
 I am so wishing I had this during my pumping days!
 Game changer.